Metyis-Global/shai-hulud-detect/README.md

 ## Limitations

-- **Hash Detection**: Only detects files with the exact known malicious hash
+- **Hash Detection**: Only detects files with exact matches to the 7 known malicious bundle.js hashes
 - **Package Versions**: Detects specific compromised versions and namespace warnings, but new compromised versions may not be detected
 - **False Positives**: Legitimate use of webhook.site, Trufflehog for security, or postinstall hooks will trigger alerts
 - **Worm Evolution**: The self-replicating nature means new variants may emerge with different signatures